Website & blogs © Louis Kraft 2013-2020

-Tousey was, along with Thin Elk, Trudell, Brave, Drum, and Greene, perfect casting.
-She played a university-educated school teacher with children who had returned to the rez to “help” her people, which also included being raped before the film begins.
-She is pretty, in control, but there is no relationship between her and Kilmer.
-Still, and although they were at odds and confrontational, there is a connection.
+Shelia Tousey was, along with Chief Ted Thin Elk, John Trudell (who, in real life, was an activist for Indian rights), Sarah Brave, Julius Drum, and Graham Greene, perfect casting.
+She played a university-educated school teacher with children who had returned to the reservation to “help” her people, which also included being raped before the film begins.
+She is pretty, in control, but there wasn’t a forced relationship between her and Kilmer.
+Still, and although they were at odds and confrontational throughout most of the film, there is a connection.
 A connection.
 We’ve all been there, that is we’ve known people who might have been special but the relationship could never move to fruition for whatever reason.

 - Miami Vice, directed by Michael Mann and w/Colin Farrell, Gong Li, Jamie Foxx, John Ortiz, Naomie Harris, Luis Tosar, Elizabeth Rodriguez, John Hawkes, Barry Shabaka Henley, and Ciarán Hinds (2006)